AerospaceNU/stm32-avionics/README.md

 # Code Overview
 Read this to understand how the code is set up.
 We will start with important folders with custom code then move to folders with "generated" code.

-## Devices
+## stm32_projects/device_drivers
-- Files for communicating with hardware connected to the microcontroller
+- Files for communicating with hardware connected to a stm32 microcontroller, like on our FCBs
-- Calls HAL functions located in Driver folder
+- Calls STM32's HAL functions located in Driver folder

-## System
+## common/system
 - All files that don't deal directly with hardware.
 - These files should not call any code from Devices or HAL drivers, except for Hardware Manager.
 - Scheduler: Controls all states, including running current state and transitioning between states.